dafoumiR24/Expression-Profiles-Validation/README.md

 cluster_heatmap (Exprs_table, Pheno_data_table, vars2study, varType, dist_method,clust_method,main_title, outputFileFolder)
 ```

+__Description__

-__Description__:This function generates an enhanced heatmap representation with a dendrogram added to the left side and to the top, according to cluster analysis.<br/>
+This function generates an enhanced heatmap representation with a dendrogram added to the left side and to the top, according to cluster analysis.<br/>

 __Input arguments__

 _Exprs_table_: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples<br/>
 _Pheno_data_table_: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables<br/>
 _vars2study_: a character vector of column names of Pheno_data_table object to be studied<br/>
 _varType_ : a character vector indicating the type of variables vars2study.
-Possible options: cat (categorical variable type), ord (ordinal variable type)<br/>
+Possible options: "cat" (categorical variable type), "ord" (ordinal variable type)<br/>
 _dist_method_ : the distance measure to be used.
 This must be one of "euclidean", "maximum", "manhattan", "canberra", "binary" or "minkowski"<br/>
 _clust_method_: the agglomeration method to be used.
 This should be (an unambiguous abbreviation of) one of "ward.D", "ward.D2", "single", "complete", "average" (= UPGMA), "mcquitty" (= WPGMA), "median" (= WPGMC) or "centroid" (= UPGMC)<br/>
 _main_title_: a character string indicating an overall title for the plot<br/>